Find freedom from worry, fear and stress through counselling for anxiety

 I helped him learn to express himself so he felt in control of his responses, and after a few months, he left therapy much happier.
 His self-esteem had improved, and he felt closer to his wife.

 I know that looking for help is hard.
-You might be afraid someone will make you tell them the secrets you’ve been hiding from others.
-You may not want your friends or family to know you’re looking for counselling because you don’t want to be judged or to be made to feel small.
+You might be afraid someone will make you tell the secrets you’ve been hiding from others.
+You may not want your friends or family to know you’re looking for help because you don’t want to be judged or made to feel small.
 I understand that.

-Despite any reservations you have, you are here now and personally, I believe that’s a sign that you are willing to make changes in your life.
+Despite any reservations, you are here now, which is a sign that you are willing to change your life.
 Well done!
-Just think how much better everything could be if you can put the past to rest.
+Just think how much better everything could be if you put your past traumas to rest.

-All areas of your life should benefit from anxiety counselling.
+All areas of your life could benefit from counselling.

-Soon you should start to think more clearly and feel better.
-You will begin to notice unwelcome things that had become normal receding.
-This is because self-awareness increases through talking about yourself in counselling.
+Additionally, you will likely begin to notice unpleasant feelings receding whilst self-awareness increases through talking about yourself in counselling.
 And do you know what?
-Living mindfully frees you from being trapped in reactivity.
+Mindful living helps free you from being trapped in reactivity.
 Then you will be able to make the most of your relationships.